frankwang98/autoware.universe_comment/control/predicted_path_checker/README.md

 modules.
 It handles potential collisions that the planning module might not be able to handle and that in the brake distance.
-In case of collision in brake distance, the package will send a diagnostic message labeled "ERROR" to alert the system to send emergency and in the case of collisions in outside reference trajectory, it sends pause request to pause interface to make the vehicle stop.
+In case of collision in brake distance, the package will send a diagnostic message labeled "ERROR" to alert the system to send emergency and in the case of collisions in outside reference trajectory, it sends pause request to pause interface to make the vehicle stop. 检查预测轨迹是否合理

 ![general-structure.png](images%2Fgeneral-structure.png)